 Sana Al Naimi

-In this lecture, Sana will share some of the exciting findings uncovered during research for a Ph.D. thesis entitled Architecture and Urbanism in Twentieth Century Iraq: The Enduring Legacy of Gertrude Bell.
+In this lecture, Sana shared some of the exciting findings uncovered during research for a Ph.D. thesis entitled Architecture and Urbanism in Twentieth Century Iraq: The Enduring Legacy of Gertrude Bell.

 The contradictory reactions to this event reflect contrasting agendas and resonate with the present day to a great extent.
-The lecture also highlights the importance of the architectural archive in re-examining historical accounts.
+The lecture also highlighted the importance of the architectural archive in re-examining historical accounts.